ScoutmasterBucky/ScoutmasterBucky/site/other-awards/BSA-Aquatics-Supervision-Paddle-Craft-Safety/index.md

 *Skills may be demonstrated either tandem in a canoe, or solo in a kayak.
 If a tandem canoe is used, each participant must demonstrate the maneuvers from both bow and stern positions.*
 {{/requirements}}

-## BSA Aquatics Supervision: Paddle Craft Safety - River Requirements
+## Aquatics Supervision: Paddle Craft Safety - River Requirements

 {{#requirements}}
 1. Prerequisities: